-YouTube Travel is a case study on the potential of integrating YouTube with Google Maps to give users a seamless experience exploring places to visit all on one platform.
+YouTube Travel is a case study on integrating YouTube with Google Maps.

-Q: What applications do you use when you are planning to travel?
+Q: What applications do you use for travel planning?

 App